 Revenge porn occurs when someone shares your private content online without your consent.
 With the advent of platforms like Tinder and Only Fans (as well as “cheater websites”), revenge porn and revenge porn websites have become a major international concern.

 Even if you share an intimate photo with a partner, that does not give them permission to share the photo online.
 If something like this happens to you, one quick way to get the content removed is with a DMCA complaint.

-You may want to preserve copies of content as evidence, because you may also be able to pursue criminal charges under relevant revenge porn laws against a predator who publishes and distributes your intimate images without consent.
+Revenge porn lawyers encourage victims to preserve copies of content as evidence, because you may also be able to pursue criminal charges under relevant revenge porn laws against a predator who publishes and distributes your intimate images without consent.

 Creative Works That You Have Purchased